Charleston Christmas Parade name change stirs controversy

 “We are calling on Mayor Goodwin and her liberal allies to end this madness and allow our citizens to freely and fully exercise their Freedom of Religion with a CHRISTMAS PARADE,” said Carmichael.

-He is encouraging those to contact Goodwin and the City of Charleston in defending the original name.
+He is encouraging those who also disagree with the change to contact Goodwin and the City of Charleston in defending the original name.

 The Winter Parade is set for December 12th, 2019.